kubernetes/kops/docs/cli/kops_edit_federation.md

 Edit a cluster configuration.

-This command changes the federation cloud specification in the registry.
+This command changes the federation cloud configuration in the registry.

   To set your preferred editor, you can define the EDITOR environment variable.
   When you have done this, kops will use the editor that you have set.